Lathering Up our Products

 1. Warm up.
 Start by warming your face with lukewarm water.
 Or better still, wash your face with our Stubble Softener, and rinse.
 Alternatively, shave just after taking a warm shower.
 The moist and damp will soften the stubble and open the pores, making it easy for the razor to cut through.

-To lather directly on the face, simply massaging it directly onto your face in circular motions with your shaving brush.
-Do it as vigorous or gentle as you prefer.
+To lather directly on the face, simply massage it directly onto your face in circular motions with your shaving brush.
+Do it as vigorously or as gently as you prefer.
 When you have covered the area you are going to shave, you are ready to shave.
-Face lathering is perfect when traveling and you do not want to carry a lot of stuff with you.
+Face lathering is perfect when travelling and you do not want to carry a lot of stuff with you.
 Many men also prefer this method because it exfoliates the skin at the same time that they lather and it lifts the bristles making them ready for the razor.

 When is your lather right´?
 Our shaving soaps do not give a high, frothy, fluffy foam, but rather a dense, slick, easy-gliding lather.
-You know your you have got the right consistency when it is dense and creamy, and is thick enough to hold its own shape and stay on the brush without dripping.
-It should look like a meringue dough (ask your wife).
+You know you have got the right consistency when it is dense and creamy, and is thick enough to hold its own shape and stay on the brush without dripping.
+It should look like a meringue mix.
 If it has too many small bubbles or if it is too thin, you have used way too much water.
 The key to making a good lather with our products is simply to learn how to control the amount of water and shaving soap or cream you use.
-Its very logic: if you use too much water, you will use have a runny foam that simply drips; if you use too little you will not get any lather, or too little.
-You will know exactly what to do after a couple of times.
+It´s very logical: if you use too much water, you will have a runny foam that simply drips; if you use too little you will not get any lather, or too little.
+You will know exactly what to do after a couple of attempts.

 5. The finishing touch.
-After shaving, rinse off with hot lukewarm water to remove residue.
+After shaving, rinse off with lukewarm water to remove residue.
 Then, if you like, use cold water to close the pores.
 Finish with the aftershave of your choice.
-In general, shaving takes away many of the natural oils your skin has.
+In general, shaving takes away many of the natural oils in your skin.
 An aftershave product restores the natural balance of the skin by providing the moisture that has been lost in the process and soothing the skin after shaving.
-It also gives a discreet continuation of your favorite fragrance making you feel clean and well groomed.
+It also gives a discreet continuation of your favourite fragrance making you feel clean and well-groomed.
 Read more about which aftershave to choose here.

 There are an infinite amount of resources and videos online that show you how to lather up a traditional soap.
-If you are still in doubt, or if you are one of those men that like to dive technically into it everything they do, just do a simple search and take a look a few of them.
-If you are a first-timer, don’t let your self-be shied away.
+If you are still in doubt, or if you like to dive technically into everything you do, just do a simple search and take a look a few of them.
+If you are a first-timer, don’t let your self be scared away.
 Many of those videos are made by passionate aficionados that like to create a ritual around their shaving routine.
 You don´t need to take that path to do it right.
 Shaving the traditional way is as simple and straightforward as using canned foam.